curl/curl/docs/libcurl/libcurl-tutorial.md

 bound to its parent multi-part, a nth-level multi-part belongs to it and should not be freed explicitly.

-Email messages data is not supposed to be non-ascii and line length is
+Email messages data is not supposed to be non-ASCII and line length is
 limited: fortunately, some transfer encodings are defined by the standards to support the transmission of such incompatible data.
 Function curl_mime_encoder(3) tells a part that its source data must be encoded